-- 22.1.1 Proxies may only validly be appointed by a notice in writing (a proxy notice) which: - 22.1.1.1 states the name and address of the member appointing the proxy; - 22.1.1.2 identifies the person appointed to be that member's proxy and the general meeting in relation to which that person is appointed; - 22.1.1.3 is signed by or on behalf of the member appointing the proxy, or is authenticated in such manner as the directors may determine; and - 22.1.1.4 is delivered to the charity in accordance with the articles and any instructions contained in the notice of the general meeting to which they relate. - 22.1.2 The charity may require proxy notices to be delivered in a particular form, and may specify different forms for different purposes. - 22.1.3 Proxy notices may specify how the proxy appointed under them is to vote (or that the proxy is to abstain from voting) on one or more resolutions.

-22.1.4 Unless a proxy notice indicates otherwise, it must be treated as:

-- 22.1.4.1 allowing the person appointed under it as a proxy discretion as to how to vote on any ancillary or procedural resolutions put to the meeting; and - 22.1.4.2 appointing that person as a proxy in relation to any adjournment of the general meeting to which it relates as well as the meeting itself.
+21.5.1 nded on the election of a person to chair a meeting or on a question of must be taken immediately.
+21.5.2 nded on any other question must be taken either immediately or at such ce as the person who is chairing the meeting directs.
+21.5.3 The poll mus st be taken within thirty days after it has been demanded.
+21.5.4 not taken immediately at least seven clear days' notice shall be given ne time and place at which the poll is to be taken.
+21.5.5 manded the meeting may continue to deal with any other business that ducted at the meeting.
+CON TENT OF PROXY NOTICES 22.1 22.1.1 Proxies may only validly be appointed by a notice in writing (a proxy notice) which: 22.1.1.1 states the name and address of the member appointing the proxy; 22.1.1.2 identifies the person appointed to be that member's proxy and the general meeting in relation to which that person is appointed; 22.1.1.3 is signed by or on behalf of the member appointing the proxy, or is authenticated in such manner as the directors may determine; and 22.1.1.4 is delivered to the charity in accordance with the articles and any instructions contained in the notice of the general meeting to which they relate.
+22.1.2 The charity r specify diffe may require proxy notices to be delivered in a particular form, and may rentforms for different purposes.
+22.1.3 es may specify how the proxy appointed under them is to vote (or that to abstain from voting) on one or more resolutions.
+22.1.4 Unless a pro oxy notice indicates otherwise, it must be treated as: 22.1.4.1 allowing the person appointed under it as a proxy discretion as to how to vote on any ancillary or procedural resolutions put to the meeting; and 22.1.4.2 appointing that person as a proxy in relation to any adjournment of the general meeting to which it relates as well as the meeting itself DELI VERY OF PROXY NOTICES 22.2 notice in writing given by or on behalf of the person by whom or on whose behalf the proxy notice was given.